 2. Administrators dismissed during the term of a contract for serious misconduct shall have access to institutional due process.

-1. Impairment shall include, but not be limited to, a declaration of judicial incompetence, or the lack of ability to perform normal and requisite job duties and responsibilities due to continuous physical and/or mental disability for a period of more than eight months.
+1. Impairment shall include, but not be limited to, a declaration of judicial incompetence or the lack of ability to perform normal and requisite job duties and responsibilities due to continuous physical and/or mental disability for a period of more than eight months.

 2. Administrators dismissed during the term of a contract for impairment shall have access to institutional due process.

-D. Discontinuation of a Position
+D. Position Elimination

 E. Reduction in Force